TikTok's "Blockcore" Is the Latest Fashion Trend Stolen From Latina & Black Women

 ”

-“Bloke” is an informal British term for a common man that's similar to what “dude” or “guy next door” means, and it has served as the basis for the currently trending TikTok aesthetic.
-Coined by Brandon Huntley, “blokecore” has been popularised as a British football trend.
-With Bella Hadid’s streetwear looks, which often include jerseys and Adidas Sambas, cosigning and popularising the trend, sports fashion is yet another TikTok trend that has been credited to non-Latine white folks that started long ago in Black and Latine communities, similar to the so-called "clean girl aesthetic" and "spa water."
+“Bloke” is an informal British term for a common man that's similar to what “dude” or “guy next door” means in the U.S., and it has served as the basis for the currently trending TikTok aesthetic.
+Coined by Brandon Huntley, a North Carolina-raised content creator, “blokecore” has been popularized as a British football trend.
+With Bella Hadid’s streetwear looks, which often include jerseys and Adidas Sambas, cosigning and popularizing the trend, sports fashion is yet another TikTok trend that has been credited to non-Latine white folks that started long ago in Black and Latine communities, similar to the so-called "clean girl aesthetic" and "spa water."

 AdvertisementADVERTISEMENT